 Sihanoukville to Phnom Penh: 7:30 a.m., 9:30 a.m., 1:30 p.m., 3:30 p.m.

 Mekong Express used to run a decrepit fleet of old Japanese buses between Phnom Penh and Sihanoukville, and before Giant Ibis came on the scene, they were the expat favorite.
 They’ve abandoned the buses and are now running “VIP Vans” decorated with decals of prancing horses.
 They have a good safety record and are known to drive at reasonable speeds.
 They have a two-tiered pricing policy; Khmers pay $10 and foreigners pay $12.
-You can book tickets in advance online for a $1 fee at BookMeBus.
+You can book tickets online in advance (so you can reserve the best seat).

 Mekong Express schedule